jaanga/moving-manuals/index.md

 There are many features and benefits to the use of GitHub as a digital repository for 3D designs.
 These are features simply not available via the traditional design firm and normal designer/client collaboration.

-The following sections cover the advantages of being on GitHub - and enabling small teams and bif teams to collaborate without skipping a beat
+The following sections cover the advantages of being on GitHub - and enabling small teams and big teams to collaborate without skipping a beat.

-### Management

 ### Git Revision Control